Explore China

 Loading...

-Capture the spirit of China on this 12-day tour from Shanghai to Beijing.
+Capture the spirit of China on this 12-day trip from Shanghai to Beijing.
 From fast-paced modern cities to the well-preserved remnants of a long and storied history, this adventure reveals the many sides of one of the world’s great cradles of civilisation.
-We think it’s important to contrast the big and the bold with quiet moments and real connections.
-That’s why our tour of the Terracotta Warriors finishes with lunch at a local family home, and why we spend a few days in the Tibetan Buddhist town of Xiahe before tackling boisterous Beijing.
-Whether you’re scaling the Great Wall or sharing crispy Beijing (Peking) duck with your fellow travellers, this tour is packed with unforgettable moments.
+It’s important to contrast the big and the bold with quiet moments and real connections.
+That’s why the tour of the Terracotta Warriors finishes with lunch at a local family home and why time at Shaolin temple, the birthplace of kung fu, is contrasted with boisterous Beijing.
+Whether you’re scaling the Great Wall or sharing crispy Peking duck with your fellow travellers, this trip is packed with unforgettable moments.

 Departure dates